Max Factor Sr.: Family

-In 2003 Andrew Luster (born December 15, 1963), one adopted great-grandson, was convicted of multiple sexual assaults involving the use of GHB to render his victims unconscious.
+In 2003 Andrew Luster (born December 15, 1963), great-grandson (son of adopted granddaughter), was convicted of multiple sexual assaults involving the use of GHB to render his victims unconscious.

 Max Factor's half-brother John (October 8, 1892 – January 22, 1984) was a Prohibition-era gangster and con-artist affiliated with the Chicago Outfit.

+Amit L. Kochavi is Max Factor’s great great grandson.
+Amit is an entrepreneur and chief of staff of the Mayor of Sderot, Mr. Alon Davidi.